ezWeb-Solution/ezWeb_milestone_2/README.md

 We also hope to provide users with real-time traffic analytics, which can allow them to accurately determine if the site is effective in helping them convert visitors into paying clients.
 This will then allow them to develop better personal branding strategies that will provide them with a valuable edge over competing agents.

+# Product-Market Fit Evaluation
+## Personal Investigation
+We have decided on this solution primarily due to our previous experiences.
+We have previously worked as freelance website designers and have set up personal websites for real estate agents, and we have found that there are a common set of features requested by real estate agents, and we realized that this area of demand could certainly be filled with a template site-builder.
+Moreover, given that most real estate agents have come to us, freelancers, for help with creating their website, we are confident that there is demand for such services and people are willing to pay for sites to be built for them.

+## Conversations with real estate agents
+In addition, we approached relatives of ours who worked in the real estate industry as agents and asked about how common it was for real estate agents to have their own sites.
+From what we have gathered, a large proportion of higher performing real estate agents have personal sites, which can be attributed to them having stronger portfolios to display.
+However, we also found that there was a strong demand for new personal sites being created for new development listings (E.g. Property agents request for a separate site for customers to find out more and contact them for the upcoming Sengkang Grand development).
+From this, we concluded that we can potentially expand our target audience to include those who want development-exclusive sites.

+## Mentor Consultation
+We consulted our mentor with our idea regarding his views on the demand for our product.
+Through our prior investigation into the industry, we were able to gather sufficient anecdotal evidence to support our belief that there was a need for our product.
+Our mentor agreed that there may be a market for our product, and subsequently, we worked on identifying additional website features that real estate agents were interested in (done by scrutinizing existing real estate agent personal sites), which allowed us to settle on the main features of posts, listings, agent details, testimonials, and clients served.

 # Features
 The features of our solution can be separated into three main components - the Telegram bot, our database, and our backend site-generator.